Curriculum Development and Revision

 All curricular changes are overseen and approved by the Office of the Associate Provost.
 We are happy to guide faculty through the curriculum proposal and revision process, as outlined below.

 Revisions to Existing Programs

 Many program revisions require only campus approval.
 These revisions are approved by the program Chair and submitted to the Associate Provost’s office, using an Internal Program Revision form.
 The Internal Program Revision form is available on Sharepoint Collaborate, and from the Associate Provost’s office by contacting firstname.lastname@example.org .

 Program Revisions Requiring External Approval from SUNY and New York State Department of Education (NYSED)

 Some changes to the curriculum are more substantive and require an extra layer of approval that goes beyond the campus approval process.
 For a complete list of changes that require state approval, consult with the Associate Provost’s office or refer to SUNY program revision form (3A).
 This information is also available on our Collaborate site.

 New Academic Programs

-Proposals for new minors are not submitted to SUNY for approval but must be approved by faculty governance and Academic Affairs.
+Proposals for new minors are not submitted to SUNY for approval but must be approved by faculty governance (Academic Councils and EPC) and the Associate Provost.
 The process of approval requires the completion of a minor proposal form.
 Consult with the Associate Provost to obtain the form.